argonautproject/us-core-patient-data-feed/README.md

 4. Subscription Channel and Payload
    1. Servers SHALL support the `rest-hook` channel type for notification delivery.
-   1. Servers SHALL support the `id-only` payload type for notifications.
+   1. Servers SHALL support the `empty` and `id-only` payload types for notifications.
    1. Servers MAY support additional channel types and payload content types, and SHOULD clearly document any additional supported options.

 5. Error Handling and Documentation